Beyond the standard read, write, and format operations, you want to perform card-type-specific operations, e.g. increment or decrement counters.

 - USB virtual COM port (recommended when not using the SDK, required for RDP)

-- Ethernet (client only)
+- Ethernet (host as client only)

 Use APDU via VHL if you want to interact with ISO 14443-4 cards.